2022 News Releases

 Rocky Mountain Diabetes Center Adjusts to COVID-19

-Telemedicine will be Available Soon
+Telemedicine Will be Available Soon

-Idaho Falls, Idaho – Rocky Mountain Diabetes Center is taking active measures to address the growing concern about the Coronavirus (COVID-19).
+Idaho Falls, Idaho – Rocky Mountain Diabetes Center is taking active measures to address the growing concern about Coronavirus (COVID-19).
 Von Crofts, General Manager of the clinic stated, “Our main focus is the safety and protection of our patients and providers from this fast-moving viral infection.”

-In an effort to minimize exposure to COVID -19, Rocky Mountain Diabetes Center has implemented a few policies including vigilantly sanitizing their facilities throughout the workday and adjusting patient appointments.
+To minimize exposure to COVID -19, Rocky Mountain Diabetes Center has implemented a few policies including vigilantly sanitizing their facilities throughout the workday and adjusting patient appointments.
 The following scheduling policies have been implemented:

 • We request that patients come alone to their visit if possible.